reflex-frp/patch/README.md

 ## Patch

-Infrastructure for writing patches which act on other types.
+Data structures for describing changes to other data structures.

-A `Patch` type represents a kind of change made to a datastructure.
+A `Patch` type represents a kind of change made to a data structure.

 ```haskell
 class Patch p where